 Windows workstation monitoring using a Linux Gateway is not supported.

-Step 1: Create metrics
+Step 1: Create Metrics

 Define metrics metadata that correlates with your script output and matches the monitor you define in the next step.